Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 In this article we are going to:

 1. Create a YII project named CRUD.
-2. Create a simple database record using terminal.
+2. Create a simple database record using the terminal.
 3. Operate CRUD using GII.
-4. Store data in database using GII.
+4. Store data in the database using GII.

 Let's get started.